fabiaangzc/etl-workshop-candidate-selection/README.md

 The KPIs were visualized using **Matplotlib**, with direct SQL queries executed via **SQLAlchemy**.

 Examples:
-- Horizontal bar chart → hires by technology.
+- 📊 Horizontal bar → hires by technology
-- Vertical bar chart → hires by year.
+- 📊 Vertical bar → hires by year
-- Line chart → hires by country over time.
+- 📈 Line chart → hires by country
-- Bar chart → hires by experience and seniority.
+- 📊 Bar chart → hires by experience & seniority
-- Single bar chart → global hire rate.
+- 📉 Single bar → global hire rate

-All generated figures are stored in the `/figs` folder and can be included in reports or presentations.
+All generated figures are stored in the `/figs` folder.

 ### Hires by Technology
 ![Hires by Technology](figs/hires_por_tecnologia.png)